The only travel service introducing you to Belgrade & Serbia with care and affection!

 Why not get your first impressions of the city with this quick overview of that puzzling mixture called Belgrade: oriental spices co-existing with European refinement, postmodernist glassed-in buildings, charming small houses of traditional Balkan architecture, modern alleys and boulevards contrasted with hilly and whimsically laid-out side streets.

 We visit various city quarters, including New Belgrade on the left bank of the Sava River, the luxurious residential area of Dedinje and the picturesque Old town.
-Between these visits we will pass en route St. Sava Church, Slavija Square, Belgrade Palace, the 'New Court', City hall, the Federal Parliament, Terazije street, the National Theatre, the National Museum, University and more.
+Between these visits we will pass en route St. Sava Church, Slavija Square, Belgrade Palace, the 'New Court', City hall, the Federal Parliament, Terazije street, the National Theatre, the National Museum, University, and more.
 A highlight of the tour is our brief visit to the archaeological and historical site of Belgrade Fortress.
-Situated at Kalemegdan, the remains of the old city's fortifications from the 1st to the 18th centuries overlook a spectacular panoramic view of the Sava and Danube confluence.
+Situated at Kalemegdan, the remains of the old fortifications (from the 1st to the 18th centuries) overlook the Sava and Danube confluence.
+We will complete the tour with a spectacular panoramic view of the rivers, the Great War Island and New Belgrade on the other bank.

 Photo stops